-hopeso 0 Posted May 23, 2014 Report Share Posted May 23, 2014 When using a quote from Wilde Shaw, etc. do we need to attribute the author in the quote?
-Quote Link to post Share on other sites
+hopeso Posted May 23, 2014 Report Share Posted May 23, 2014 When using a quote from Wilde Shaw, etc. do we need to attribute the author in the quote?
+Link to comment Share on other sites More sharing options...

-marguerite 0 Posted May 23, 2014 Report Share Posted May 23, 2014 Attribution is always a good idea.
+marguerite Posted May 23, 2014 Report Share Posted May 23, 2014 Attribution is always a good idea.
 If a character is speaking and the quotation is really well known ("To be or not to be," for example), you can get away without attribution.
 Titles of books, articles, etc., also use or play on other people's words without attribution (although a note on the copyright page doesn't hurt, unless the source of the quotation is general knowledge).
 In nonfiction, attribution is essential.
 Hence the copious foot-/endnotes that clutter up academic tomes.
-Best, Marguerite Quote Link to post Share on other sites
+Best, Marguerite Link to comment Share on other sites More sharing options...

 Recommended Posts